nginxinc/nginx-hugo-theme/README.md

 **Formatting**:

 - collapse.html - Make a collapsible section.
+- details-disclosure.html - Renders information inside a toggleable element (open by default but can be toggled in/out of visibility).
 - comment.html - Insert a comment that won't be rendered at build time.
 - raw-html.html - Insert raw HTML into a markdown doc.